Hillclimbing in the United States: Weatherly Hillclimb

 The season starts and ends with the Weatherly Hillclimbs.
-These two events are held on the outskirts of Weatherly, PA, a quiet little town that has been hosting these events since 1960.
-If engineers designed a public road to be a thrill ride, this is it.
-The hill consists of uphill straights leading into hairpin turns, one called "the Wall" that has to be seen and driven to be believed, followed by a hairpin turn, a short run to another hard right hand turn and then the "Jump" where most cars leave contact with the pavement.
+These two events are held on the outskirts of Weatherly, Pennsylvania, a quiet little town that has been hosting these events since 1960.
+The hill consists of uphill straights leading into hairpin turns, one called "the Wall", followed by a hairpin turn, a short run to another hard right hand turn and then the "Jump" where most cars leave contact with the pavement.
 From this point the rest of the hill consists of a short straight leading to a long sweeping turn to the finish that tests your tires grip on the road as well as your nerve.
 This hill is a rush from start to finish.